-Tell me about a time when you made a difference in your previous job besides coding.
+Tell me about a time when you made a difference in your previous job besides programming.

-What I’m usually looking for are stories about ideas contributed to ways to improve a product, contributions they made to rapid prototyping processes, leadership of a team through willing mentorship of other developers, contributions to the design process.
+What I’m usually looking for are stories about ideas contributed to ways to improve a product, contributions they made to rapid prototyping processes, leadership of a team through willing mentorship of other developers, contributions to the designing process, and overall project management.
 All of these demonstrate that they care and that they step up in ways that exceed their obligations.

 So why you want to work with us?

 Do they want to work on your healthcare app because they want to improve patient care?
 Do they want to use your company as a stepping stone to somewhere else?
 Do they want to learn more and improve their skills?
 In my experience, all of these are worthy and believable motivations.
 The key here is not to find the perfect motivation – don’t use your personal moral compass.
 It’s about finding out whether they have a believable motivation that will lead to them investing in your company for at least 2 years.